anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-tdd.md

 ## First Though

-If you haven't finished the Git setup from the [previous lab](lab-git), go do that.
-Remember to be in your [virtual environment](venv-guide) for this class.
+1. If you haven't finished the Git setup from the [previous lab](lab-git), go do that.

+2. Then work through the [virtual environment](venv-guide) for this class to get all the modules that you'll need.
+Stay in your virtual environment for this lab.

 ## Step 1: A First Failing Test
 1. Accept the assignment by clicking on the `TDD Lab Classroom Link` on Moodle and clone down the repository.